-Kim is a 36-year-old, part-time, freelance web-designer who normally would describe herself as calm and low-key; that is, as long as she does not have to go over a bridge, or travel in an airplane.
+Kim is a 36-year-old, part-time, freelance web-designer.
+She is ordinarily calm and low-key.
+This is true until she has to go over a bridge, or travel in an airplane.
 For Kim, she hates places where she feels she cannot escape.
-She finds that she will often worry for days or even months in advance if she believes that she will have to face one of these situations.
-As a result, she has made a habit of avoiding these situations at all costs, or she will "barely get through them."
+She finds that she will often worry for days or even months in advance of these situations.
+As a result, she makes it a habit to avoid these situations at all costs; or, she "barely gets through them."

-Lastly, we have Pete, a 32-year-old law student who cannot quite explain why he is anxious; however, he wakes up every morning feeling a sense of "dread."
-His anxiety usually lingers until about mid-day, at which point, he finally starts to get into the swing of his normal, daily routine.
+Lastly, we have Pete.
+He is a 32-year-old law student.
+Pete cannot quite explain why he is anxious; however, he wakes up every morning feeling a sense of "dread."
+His anxiety usually lingers until about mid-day.
+At that point, he finally gets into the swing of his normal, daily routine.

 So who is right?
-Are they all describing the same phenomenon?
-Well, in a nutshell, yes.
-The reason behind this paradox is that anxiety is best considered a complex, subjective experience; produced by multiple causes; and expressed by a diverse set of symptoms that includes physical, emotional, behavioral, and cognitive components.
-This is the reason that we can ask many different people about a very common experience, yet get totally different definitions of what it means to be anxious.
+Are they all describing the same thing?
+Simply stated, yes they are.
+The reason behind this paradox is that anxiety is best considered a complex, subjective experience.
+Anxiety is produced by multiple causes.
+It is expressed by a diverse set of symptoms.
+These symptoms include physical, emotional, behavioral, and cognitive components.
+This is why we can ask many different people about a very common experience; yet, get totally different definitions of what it means to be anxious.

-In addition, people differ in how often, and how intensely, they experience anxiety.
-For most individuals, anxiety is a normal and even adaptive occurrence, well within the bounds of normal, everyday human experience.
-Unfortunately for others, their anxiety may be experienced to such a heightened degree that it actually causes them significant distress.
-Sadly, this level of anxiety often interferes with people's functioning in many important areas of their lives such as work, school, and relationships.
-When the normal human experience of anxiety reaches this level of distress, and results in impaired functioning, we begin to speak of an anxiety disorder.
+People also differ in how often, and how intensely, they experience anxiety.
+For most people, anxiety is a normal and even adaptive occurrence.
+A normal degree of anxiety is part of the everyday human experience.
+Unfortunately, other people may experience anxiety to such a heightened degree that it causes them great distress.
+Sadly, this level of anxiety can interfere with people's ability to function well.
+It may affect many important areas of their lives such as work, school, and relationships.
+When anxiety reaches this level of distress, and results in impaired functioning, we begin to speak of an anxiety disorder.

-Luckily, experts in the field have come a long way in understanding and treating anxiety.
-In the following article we will take a broad look at anxiety and the many facets that help to define it.
-We'll begin with a more in-depth understanding of what anxiety is, and explain how it is actually quite beneficial in some situations.
-We will then go on to discuss what happens when anxiety becomes "pathological" and we will describe and explain the many different types of anxiety disorders.
-Next, we present the current research findings about what experts believe are the reasons behind the development, and maintenance of anxiety disorders.
-Finally, we will review how this knowledge has enabled us to develop highly effective treatments for the different types of anxiety disorders.
-This greater understanding of anxiety, and the development of effective treatments, enables us to confidently conclude there is hope and relief for the millions of individuals whose lives are negatively impacted by anxiety.
+Luckily, experts in the field have come a long way in understanding and treating anxiety problems.
+In the following article, we examine the many facets of anxiety.
+We will begin with a more in-depth understanding of both the beneficial and harmful aspects of anxiety.
+Next, we'll talk about what happens when anxiety becomes "pathological" or disordered.
+We describe and explain the many different types of anxiety disorders.
+We will present relevant research about what experts believe are the reasons behind the development, and maintenance of anxiety disorders.
+This same body of research has developed highly effective treatments for the different types of anxiety disorders.
+With this information, we confidently conclude there is hope and relief for the millions of people who struggle with anxiety.